 During the overture, two naked lovers frolic about, cower to the side, get dressed and tucked in when the Vorspiel is over.
 Amid baffled gestures, standing, turning, and other time-kill gyrations, Brangäne (dour Tuija Knihtilä) works on the “balsam” from mother’s potion bags which are the IV bags next to the hospital beds.
 The faux fatal potion consists of blood drawn from the arms of the beds’ occupants—the two lovers and a little boy.
 Tristan and Isolde fight for the syringe’s right to end their suffering.
 As the ship arrives at Cornwall, the fateful, but very much alive lovers movingly shrink from the light that shines on their illicit love through the opening crack in the hull.

 The intimacy of the second act is difficult to stage, but setting it as two independent dramatic monologues, delivered to the ‘invisible audience’, standing about and wearily gesticulating, is the least satisfying option.
 We’re left with two hospital beds now and our lazy lovers from act one re-appear.
-They get busy soon – literally – and perform some surrogate copulation while the singers slow-dance in the background.
+They get busy soon – literally (by which I mean metaphorically) – and perform some surrogate copulation while the singers slow-dance in the background.
 Eventually all four of them fall into a pile of bodies from under which Isolde sings, with a scrotum dangling somewhere near her face: An awkward victory-huddle after the cup-clinching 1:0 for Nudists United.
 Kurwenal enters, gallivanting through the flowers with unintentional hilarity and a warning on his lips.

 Oh, to have lived and seen the literal and metaphorical manifestation of “poppycock!”